10 Creative Ways to Spend More Time Outside This Spring

 2. Walk and talk.
 If you're catching up on calls, there's no reason to stay cooped up.
 Grab your phone, put on your walking shoes, and get out there.
 If you're really trying to keep things chill, you can also talk to Mom or your best friend or your brother from your deck or a cozy spot of grass.

 4. Volunteer.
 Research local volunteer opportunities that will set you up for more time in the sun during the spring and summer.
-Participate in a park clean-up, walk dogs for an animal shelter, or play with kids by getting involved with an after-school mentorship program.
-Not only will committing to an organization like this force you to make getting outside more of a priority, but you’ll also feel good doing it.
+Participate in a park or ocean clean-up, walk dogs for an animal shelter, or help out a neighbor in need (an elderly one, a single parent, etc.) by running an errand for them.
+Not only will this force you to make getting outside more of a priority, but you'll also feel good doing it.

 5. Take evening walks.
 This one's only creative because it's bound to take you out of your usual post-dinner Netflix binge routine.
 Instead of spending most of your weeknight evenings on the couch, you can explore your neighborhood.
 You may even stumble on an ice cream truck along the way.